karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 People should be accountable for AI systems.
 Designers and developers of AI-based solutions should work within a framework of governance and organizational principles that ensure the solution meets ethical and legal standards that are clearly defined.

+# AI In Azure

+Azure AI services – a portfolio of AI services that can be incorporated into applications quickly and easily without specialist knowledge.
+Azure AI services is also the name for the multi-service resource created in the Azure portal that provides access to several different Azure AI services with a single key and endpoint.
+By endpoint we mean the location of a resource, such as an Azure AI service.
+We have 2 types of resources based on our needs and billing.

+1. Multi-service resource – the AI service resource created in the Azure portal that provides access to a bundle of AI services.
+2. Single-service resource – a resource created in the Azure portal that provides access to a single Azure AI service, such as Speech, Vision, Language, etc. Each Azure AI service has a unique key and endpoint.

 # Common Machine Learning Types

 ## Regression